manhph2211/Bone-Fracture-Detection/src/mura/detector/fasterrcnn_detector/README.md

 # 4. References :smiley:

-- This implementation is strongly based on
+- This implementation is strongly based on:

  - [this paper](https://arxiv.org/pdf/1506.01497.pdf)
  - [this blog](https://www.quora.com/How-does-RPN-work-on-the-Faster-R-CNN?no_redirect=1)
  - [this blog](https://towardsdatascience.com/region-of-interest-pooling-f7c637f409af)